90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 The task of preparing the footnotes for the Amended Form 1 (which were also incorporated into a summary document filed in the proceeding) was assigned to a junior solicitor at the firm.
 She was working from home.
 The physical copies of many of the documents to be cited, the anthropological reports, the older Federal Court judgments, the secondary sources, were in the firm’s Melbourne office.
 The electronic copies were on the firm’s internal network.
 From home, she had access to neither.

-She used Google Scholar instead.
-The citations that came back were a mix of references to documents that did not exist and references to documents that existed but had been wrongly cited.
-The Court later treated the underlying problem as part of the broader generative-AI hallucination pattern, even though Google Scholar is a search index rather than a generative model in the strict sense.
-Justice Bernard Murphy described the failure as one of failing to check and verify the output of a search tool, contributed to by the inexperience of the junior solicitor and the firm's failure to have systems in place to ensure her work was appropriately supervised and checked.
+To produce the citations she turned to an online tool rather than the firm’s own library.
+The judgment does not pin down exactly which tool: Justice Bernard Murphy found that the false citations “likely arose from the use of generative AI, possibly through Google Scholar.”
+Whatever the source, the citations that came back were a mix of references to documents that did not exist and references to documents that existed but had been wrongly cited.
+Murphy described the failure as one of failing to check and verify the output of a search tool, contributed to by the inexperience of the junior solicitor and the firm’s failure to have systems in place to ensure her work was appropriately supervised and checked.

 The amended application was filed.
-First Nations Legal and Research Services (FNLRS), a separate respondent in the proceeding, was tasked with producing the documents referenced in the footnotes.
+First Nations Legal and Research Services (FNLRS), the Victorian native title service body, was tasked with locating the documents referenced in the footnotes.
 FNLRS could not locate most of the cited material.
 Some citations led nowhere.
 Others led to documents that, on inspection, said something other than what the footnote claimed.
 The discrepancy was raised with the Court.

 Massar Briggs Law did not contest the account of what had gone wrong.
 The principal solicitor, Jason Briggs, filed an affidavit explaining the circumstances.
 The Court’s task became the costs question: who should bear the cost of the respondents’ work in unpicking the fabricated and incorrect footnotes?

-In a decision delivered on 22 April 2025 and published in reasons in July 2025 as Murray on behalf of the Wamba Wemba Native Title Claim Group v State of Victoria [2025] FCA 731, Justice Murphy ordered that the applicants' solicitors (Massar Briggs Law) pay the respondents' costs on an indemnity basis.
-An indemnity costs order, for non-lawyer readers, is an elevated costs award reserved for conduct the Court considers outside the ordinary run of litigation conduct, where the losing party is required to cover almost all of the winning party's actual legal costs, rather than the partial recovery that ordinary costs orders provide.
+In a decision delivered on 22 April 2025 as Murray on behalf of the Wamba Wemba Native Title Claim Group v State of Victoria [2025] FCA 731, Justice Murphy ordered that the applicants’ solicitors (Massar Briggs Law) pay the respondents’ costs on an indemnity basis.
+An indemnity costs order, for non-lawyer readers, is an elevated costs award reserved for conduct the Court considers outside the ordinary run of litigation conduct, where the losing party is required to cover almost all of the winning party’s actual legal costs, rather than the partial recovery that ordinary costs orders provide.
 Importantly, the order was made against the firm itself, not the client.
 The judgment was specific that the conduct was not the choice of the Wamba Wemba claim group and the costs should not be borne by them.
-The junior solicitor was not referred to the Victorian Legal Services Board.
+His Honour did not consider it appropriate to refer the solicitors’ conduct to the Victorian Legal Services Board.

 The judgment landed in a period when Australian courts had been visibly tightening their approach to AI use in legal practice.
 The Federal Court issued a formal Notice to the Profession on AI use on 29 April 2025, a week after Justice Murphy’s decision.
 The Supreme Court of New South Wales and the Supreme Court of Victoria had each, by mid-2025, issued practice notes addressing generative AI in court materials.
 The Victorian Legal Services Board had already acted on its first AI-related matter, the Dayal sanction recorded in HD-INC-011.
 The Nathwani matter (HD-INC-012) had moved through the Supreme Court of Victoria the prior year.
 The Massar Briggs decision was the first time an Australian superior court had translated the practice-note language into a costs order, and the first time AI use in a native title claim had been considered by the Federal Court at all.